 You get a certain amount, say £500, and can only play slots and other games.
 Live dealer games and slots with high RTP do not count towards the rollover.
 And then you have to wager 30x the bonus amount.

-If the game you’re playing – some online slot – has an RTP of 96.20%, and you have to wager 30x £500 on it, you’ll get back 96.20% of £15,000, which is £14,430.
-That’s a loss of 3.80% or £570.
+If the game you’re playing is an online slot with an RTP of 96.20%, and you have to wager 30x £500 on it, you’ll get back 96.20% of £15,000, which is £14,430.
+That’s 3.80% or £570.

-If you have £500 in bonus funds, the Expected Value of your bonus is -£70.
-At least if you play that 96.20% RTP game.
+If you have £500 in bonus funds, the Expected Value of your bonus is -£70, at least if you play that 96.20% RTP game.

-For example, if you played a game with RTP 97.30%, you’d be expected to get back £14,595 for a loss of £405 or an overall EV profit of £95.
+If you played a game with an RTP of 97.30%, you’d probably get back £14,595 for a loss of £405 or an overall EV profit of £95.

-How to Calculate Casino Bonus Expected Value (EV)
+Pro Tips for Calculating Casino Bonus Expected Value (EV)

 As you can see in my RTP table of live games, many games offer excellent RTP and aren’t necessarily on your radar.
 Such as Baccarat, Andar Bahar, 3 Card Brag, Football Studio Dice, Sic Bo, and Spin A Win.
 Have a look for yourself.